Skip to content

 for choice in choices:

-# Pruning: do not allow climbing beyond the nth step
+# Pruning: not allowed to go beyond the n-th stair

 if state + choice > n: